Giancarlo Stanton: 2011

 In 2011, Stanton battled through leg and eye injuries which kept him from being a consistent hitting threat in the Marlins lineup.
 He hit his first walk-off home run on July 6, 2011, against the Philadelphia Phillies.
-Stanton finished the 2011 season batting .262 with 34 home runs and 87 RBI in 516 at-bats.
-According to HitTrackerOnline, Stanton belted 15 no-doubt home runs, the most in the National League and second most in the major leagues behind José Bautista's 18.
+Stanton finished the 2011 season batting .262 with 34 home runs and 87 RBIs in 516 at-bats.
+According to HitTrackerOnline, Stanton belted 15 home runs, the most in the National League and second most in the major leagues behind José Bautista's 18.
 Stanton hit the longest home runs of the season by any player in 2011 at Citi Field (465 feet), Nationals Park (455 feet), Coors Field (475 feet), and Sun Life Stadium (466 feet).
-His average distance (416.6 feet) and off bat speed (107.4 MPH) made significant improvement in his sophomore season.
+His average distance (416.6 feet) and off-bat speed (107.4 mph) made significant improvement in his sophomore season.
 Stanton finished 23rd in the National league MVP.

 At the end of the season, Stanton had 56 career home runs before his 22nd birthday (which was in November), which matched Alex Rodriguez and was behind only Ken Griffey Jr. among players in the past 40 seasons.

 2012: All-Star season

 On May 21, 2012, Stanton hit a grand slam off Jamie Moyer that traveled 462 ft with an exit velocity of 122.4 mph, the fastest since ESPN's Home Run Tracker began tracking.
 The ball made contact with a scoreboard in the outfield which resulted in the panels hit getting knocked out momentarily.
 Moyer had not given up a grand slam since 2004.

 On June 28, 2012, Stanton confirmed that he would play in the 2012 MLB All-Star Game and participate in the Home Run Derby.
 However, On July 7, Stanton left the game against the St. Louis Cardinals after experiencing knee soreness.
 The next day, Stanton had surgery on his knee and later missed both of the events.
 He was placed on the 15-day disabled list on July 14.
 On August 17, Stanton hit a 494-foot home run at Coors Field.
 The home run was his sixth home run at Coors Field, in as many games, dating back to 2011.
 The home run was the longest in MLB since 2009.

 Stanton finished the 2012 season with career highs in home runs (37; second in the National League, behind only Ryan Braun), batting average (.290), on-base percentage (.361), and slugging percentage (.608) which led all of MLB.
 He was third in the NL in on-base plus slugging percentage (.969; behind Braun and Joey Votto).

 According to HitTrackerOnline, Stanton belted 11 no-doubt home runs, the most in the National League and sixth most in the major leagues.
 Stanton hit the longest home runs of the season at Coors Field (494 feet) for 2nd straight season, and Marlins Park (462 feet).
-His average distance (413 feet) and off bat speed (107.2 MPH) remained on-par with his 2011 campaign.
+His average distance (413 feet) and off-bat speed (107.2 mph) remained on-par with his 2011 campaign.